Wordle: Hints, Clues, and Answer for Today's Wordle | October 21, 2022 - Gameranx

+Come, sit, and let me regale you with some hints on today’s Wordle as the weekend starts.
 With so many words to choose from, having a few hints and clues can be a great help for players struggling with today’s Wordle.
 Whether you want a nudge in the right direction or just a straight-up answer, this guide will do that for you.
-This guide will provide you with several clues and hints as well as the answer for today’s Wordle #489 on October 21, 2022.
+This guide will provide you with several clues and hints as well as the answer for today’s Wordle #490 on October 22, 2022.

 More Wordle Articles: